65pc IIOJK’s Teen Students Suffering From Academic Stress: Study - UrduPoint

 65pc IIOJK’s Teen Students Suffering From Academic Stress: Study

-A new study conducted by the Institute of Mental Health and Neurosciences (IMHANS) has shown widespread academic stress prevalent among students in occupied Jammu and Kashmir, with health experts advising parents and guardians to closely monitor the children

-ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Dec, 2023) A new study conducted by the Institute of Mental Health and Neurosciences (IMHANS) has shown widespread academic stress prevalent among students in occupied Jammu and Kashmir, with health experts advising parents and guardians to closely monitor the children.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Dec, 2023) A new study conducted by the Institute of Mental Health and Neuroscience (IMHANS) has shown widespread academic stress prevalent among students in Indian Illegally Occupied Jammu and Kashmir (IIOJ&K), with health experts advising parents and guardians to closely monitor the children.

-The study shows that at least 60-65 percent of school-going adolescents are suffering from academic-related stress in the occupied territory, Kashmir Media Service (KMS) reported.
+According to Kashmir Media Service, the study shows that at least 60-65 percent of school-going adolescents are suffering from academic-related stress in the occupied territory.

 The study found depression as the most common psychiatric illness among adolescents with a higher prevalence in males, while anxiety disorders are more common among females.